canjs/canjs/index.md

 ---
 layout: default
 title: CanJS
+version : 1.1.0
 ---

 # Welcome to CanJS!

 CanJS is a MIT-licensed, client-side, JavaScript framework that makes building rich web applications easy.
 Use it because it's:

 <ul class="checkmarks cf">